DimaT8/ecommerce-data-quality-audit/README.md

 pip install -r requirements.txt
 ```

-3. Add your dataset (as `ecommerce-dataset.csv`) to the project folder.
+3. The dataset is already included in the project as `ecommerce-dataset.csv`.

 4. Run the script:
 ```bash